 5.1 Spreads and Toppings

-- Sliced avocado with a sprinkle of salt and pepper
+- Avocado slices with salt and pepper

-- Smoked salmon topped with capers and dill
+- Smoked salmon, capers, and dill

 5.2 Pairing Ideas

-- A refreshing smoothie
+- A refreshing fruit smoothie

 6. Frequently Asked Questions (FAQs)